swarmcity/SwarmCityConcept/README.md

 In episode 8, Gary has no luck with his deal, so he just gives up.

 After deselecting Brenda, Gary selects Pepe as a Provider.
-Unfortunaly, Pepe declines which leaves Gary's deal without a Provider.
+Unfortunately, Pepe declines which leaves Gary's deal without a Provider.
 This makes Gary totally fed up with Swarm City, cancelling his deal.
 Will Gary ever do a new request in Swarm City?

 #### New epics in this episode: